nus-cs2103-AY2021S1/tp/docs/UserGuide.md

  - An applicant can have any number of tags (including 0) <br>
  - An applicant can have any number of comments (including 0) <br>
  - The interview date has to be in DD/MM/YYYY format <br>
+ - The order of inputs does not matter
  - Once you add an applicant the status would be automatically set as received, if you wish to change it, refer to the feature [setting of application status]() below
  - :bulb: **Tip** The interview date is optional.
 If an interview date is not fixed yet, you can leave it and set it later. <br>